janewbaldwin/starter-academic/content/home/demo.md

  css_class = ""
 +++
 # <div align="center"> The Climate and Extreme Event Risk Group @ UCI develops knowledge critical for the adaptation challenges presented by Earth's changing climate.
+{{% callout note %}}
+We're hiring!
+Please be in touch if you're interested in working with Dr. Baldwin as a postdoc researching mountains and precipitation patterns in climate models.
+{{% /callout %}}